openstack/kolla-ansible/doc/source/reference/cinder-guide.rst

 LVM
 ~~~

-When using the ``lvm`` backend, a volume group will need to be created on each
+When using the ``lvm`` backend, a volume group should be created on each
 storage node.
 This can either be a real physical volume or a loopback mounted
 file for development.
 Use ``pvcreate`` and ``vgcreate`` to create the volume
 group.
 For example with the devices ``/dev/sdb`` and ``/dev/sdc``: